wolfman1986/Chicago_Crime_Dataset/README.md

 ![probability_of_arrest](https://github.com/wolfman1986/Chicago_Crime_Dataset/assets/36992236/c1f72c31-6b65-4a13-b2a8-aa7f341a9926)

-- In this modification of the previous graph, the values represented are the strongest deviations for locations where crimes occur.
+- In this modification of the previous graph, locations are represented.

 ![probability_of_arrest_loc](https://github.com/wolfman1986/Chicago_Crime_Dataset/assets/36992236/c9e9286a-4601-4371-b156-391118545a1e)